brachtco/know-your-music/README.md

 - A button which links to the artist youTube channel
 - An ordered list of the arist top 5 songs
 - A list of 5 similiar artists
-- When click on the button of a similar artist their infomation will appear
+- When the user clicks on the button of a similar artist their infomation will appear
-- The page also features Search History so when you click submit any artist entered will be saved to the page.
+- The page also features Search History so when the user clicks submit any artist entered will be saved to the page
-- And you can click on the artist button in Search History and their information will appear.
+- And the user can click on the artist button in Search History and their  information will appear

-##Under the Hood
+## Under the Hood

 We used two APIs to fetch the information for arists: Last.fm and TasteDive.

 The Last.FM API was utilized to fetch the artist name, bio, album image, genres and top 5 tracks.
 The TasteDive API gives us the similar tracks.
+And, the Wikipedia and youTube links are href elements built in two functions.

-For CSS, we used the the Materialize library, as well as style.css, and we used Google fonts.
+For CSS, we used the Materialize library, as well as style.css, and we used Google fonts.
 For Javascript we utiilzed jQuery and Materialize libraries and our own script.js.

 ### Deployed Application